alan-ppl/alan/README.md

   * think carefully about the torchdim/named tensor output of moments.
   * consider adding .sample_reparam and .sample_non_reparam to Sample (Sample with reparam=True has both).
   * error message when the data doesn't have the right plate names isn't right.
+  * check error message when you ask for e.g. a moment that doesn't live within the heirarchy.
   * Do we remember what the issue with trailing Ellipsis in e.g. generic_getitem was?
   * latent moments for `linear_gaussian_latents`
   * tests for mixture distributions.